pulumi/docs/pulumi-hugo/themes/default/content/docs/tutorials/cloudfx/rest-api.md

 ---
-title: Serverless REST APIs with DynamoDB
+title: "How to Create a Serverless REST API"
-meta_desc: This tutorial will teach you to build and deploy a Serverless REST API with DynamoDB
+meta_desc: "This tutorial will teach you how to build and deploy a Serverless REST API with DynamoDB on AWS that counts the number of times a route has hit."
-           on AWS.
 aliases: ["/docs/quickstart/cloudfx/tutorial-rest-api/"]
 ---